joethei/obsidian-control-characters/README.md

 You can customize most of the styling with the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.

-The one thing that is currently not configurable is the symbol for newlines.

 ---

 This plugin is built for the new editor and does not work on the old _legacy_ editor.